Understanding Git Internals

 blob<space><size_after_null_terminator>00<content>

-So, in summary, when you commit, a commit object is created which holds the sha1 sum of a tree object.
-The tree object’s contains the sha1 sum of files and directories present in the root directory of your project.
-By following these hashes, you will get to the sub-directories and all the files that was present at the time of the commit.
+In summary, every commit produces a commit object that holds the SHA1 of a tree.
+That tree contains the SHA1s of the files and directories at the root of the project.
+Following these hashes recursively reaches every sub-directory and file that existed at the time of the commit.

 Section 2: Git Clone